alnoki/AAAAAA/doc/dev-guide/environment/contributing.rst

 ***

-If you want to contribute to :term:`AAAAAA`, then you will need to do a bit more set up for :ref:`tools-git`.
+If you want to contribute to :term:`AAAAAA`, then you will need to do a bit more setup for :ref:`tools-git`.
 It is recommended that you first review the remainder of the :ref:`developer guide <dev-intro>` before you begin

 The :ref:`Git configuring procedures <git-configuring>` will help you get